What Can We Do?

 Carolina Do

-Project: A public workshop of Buried Ruins, a full-length play with a cast of all Vietnamese and/or AAPI artists, centered on healing and processing generational trauma, as well as, living in a society that fetishizes and enacts violence against women and femme bodies.
-The workshop took place on Friday, September 30, 2022 at 3pm ET at the 59E59 Theatre in Midtown, Manhattan.
+Project: A public workshop of Buried Ruins, a full-length play with a cast of all Vietnamese/AAPI artists centered on healing and processing generational trauma, as well as, living in a society that fetishizes and enacts violence against women and femme bodies – held at 59E59 Theatre in Midtown, Manhattan.

 Photo by Sub/Urban Photography